-Model Input Parameter Value Data Source Chemical-Specific Properties 1 PCB porewater concentration See Table G-3 Based on bulk sediment PCB concentrations from Samples SD-507-0020 and SD-507-0060 1 , which represent the maximum and 95% UCL total PCB concentrations from Area 18, respectively.
+Model Input Parameter Value Data Source Chemical-Specific Properties PCB porewater concentration See Table G-3.
+Based on bulk sediment PCB concentrations from Samples SD- 507-0020 and SD-507-0060, which represent the maximum and 95% UCL total PCB concentrations from the example cap design area, respectively.
 Homolog concentrations were estimated from individual Aroclor concentrations based on composition reported in literature.
 Porewater concentrations were calculated based on bulk sediment PCB and TOC concentrations and equilibrium partition coefficients.
 The model assumes a fixed concentration at the bottom boundary of the model (i.e., infinite source).
-See Sections 3.1 and 3.2 for more detail.
-Arsenic porewater concentration See Table G-3 Based on the maximum and 95% UCL arsenic concentrations in sediment from Area 18.
-1 Porewater concentrations were calculated based on bulk sediment arsenic concentrations and partition coefficients.
+See Sections 2.2.1 and 2.2.2 for more detail.
+Arsenic porewater concentration See Table G-3.
+Based on the maximum and 95% UCL arsenic concentrations in sediment from the example cap design area.
+Porewater concentrations were calculated based on bulk sediment arsenic concentrations and partition coefficients.
 The model assumes a fixed concentration at the bottom boundary of the model (i.e., infinite source).
-See Sections 3.1 and 3.2 for more detail.
-OC partition coefficients for PCB homologs, log K {OC} (log L/kg) See Table G-2 Based on partition coefficients developed as part of the Pre-Design Studies (Windward 2020).
-See Section 3.1 for more detail.
-Partition coefficient for arsenic, log K d (log L/kg) See Table G-2 Values based on literature; separate values used for sorption to sand material versus sand amended with ZVI, with K_d calculated as a function of ZVI content for the latter.
-See Section 3.1 for more detail.
+See Sections 2.2.1 and 2.2.2 for more detail.
+OC partition coefficients for PCB homologs, log K OC (log L/kg) See Table G-2.
+Based on partition coefficients developed as part of the Pre- Design Studies (Windward 2020).
+See Section 2.2.1 for more detail.
+Partition coefficient for arsenic, log K d (log L/kg) See Table G-2.
+Values based on literature; separate values used for sorption to sand material versus sand amended with ZVI, with $K_d$ calculated as a function of ZVI content for the latter.
+See Section 2.2.1 for more detail.